MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/vendor-catalogs-import.md

 You can upload catalog data submitted by a vendor from the Microsoft Dynamics 365 client.

-The product data that the vendor submits to you, in the form of a catalog maintenance request (CMR) file, must be in XML file format.
+The product data that a vendor submits to you, in the form of a catalog maintenance request (CMR) file, must be in XML file format.
 The CMR file should contain all of the details for the products that the vendor supplies to your company.